ibrahemMR/Form-Validate/README.md

 # Form Validate
-this is form validatetion with Jquery,ajax and php native i make this as an application to learn ajax
+this is form validatetion with Jquery,ajax and php native i make this as an application of learning ajax

+Ingredients:
 HTML
 CSS
 Javascript ( Jquery, Ajax)